Property building in Mitsui Garden Hotel Ginza Premier

 Refrigerator

 Offering free toiletries and bathrobes, this double room includes a private bathroom with a bath, a shower and a bidet.
 The air-conditioned double room offers a flat-screen TV, a seating area, a wardrobe, a safe deposit box as well as city views.
-The unit has 1 bed.
+The unit offers 1 bed.

 Superior Twin Room with Extra Bed - Non-Smoking in Mitsui Garden Hotel Ginza Premier